qgis-pan-europeo

 toolbar-icon Pan European Proof of Concept toolbar-icon

-Basic User Interface Advanced Options Enabled
+Basic User Interface Interface with Advanced Options Enabled

 basic_user_interface advanced_user_interface